 Preconference workshops

-Tuesday August 18, 2026 from 9.00 to 15.00
+Tuesday August 18, 2026 between 9.00 and 15.00

 Teacher: Beatrice Bobba (Utrecht University, the Netherlands)